ehsanmqn/url-shortener/readme.md

 ## Project overview

 The project is a [Django](https://www.djangoproject.com/start/) application.
-It serves a URL Shortner using DRF.
+It serves a URL Shortener using DRF.

 ## Getting started